 We are a small, single outlet business.

 The majority of our products are ordered from overseas 6-8 months prior to delivery and are manufactured based on orders.
-Most of our suppliers carry very little extra stock.
+Even our NZ based suppliers, in many instances, rely on components from overseas that they have to order months in advance too.
+Most of our suppliers carry very little, if any extra stock.

 Delivery is usually twice a year for Spring/Summer (Sep/Oct/Nov) and Autumn/Winter (Apr/May/Jun)